 A favorite close to home: Lake Elmo Park Reserve.
 I love this park because it looks so different all year round with the plants changing colors and textures.
 You can find a little bit of glistening waters, tall grasses, trails, and all around dreamy nature setting.
 There is not much here for structure except for one white barn and fencing which I do use quite often!
 With acres upon acres of land, there is always a some place to find in here that fits your vision.
 For more images here, check out this maternity session!
 One could pair this one with the very small, quaint, downtown of Stillwater in which you can take advantage of the ball parks (baseball fencing is fun and eye catching)!

 Como Park Zoo and Conservatory

 Another one of my clients favorite locations (mine as well!) as there is so much variety here at the Como Zoo and Conservatory.
-It is unique because it includes a zoo, a these park and conservatory all in one!
-The white and glass architecture at the conservatory is more of the desired photo location You can also shoot inside the conservatory but you need to reserve your spot ahead of time and is limited to only 30 minutes!
+It is unique because it includes a zoo, a theme park and conservatory all in one!
+The white and glass architecture at the conservatory is more of the desired photo location.
+You can also shoot inside the conservatory but you need to reserve your spot ahead of time and is limited to only 30 minutes!
 Inside is lush greens and flowers and is well worth the trouble of getting the permit!
 The conservatory has beautiful flowers and landscape to photograph by in the summer months.
-The main pavilion is down the road in the park and is a beautiful spot to shoot as as well with the unique architecture and docked lake.
+The main pavilion is down the road in the park and is a beautiful spot to shoot at as well with the unique architecture and docked lake.
 This has been a cute spot to take your shoes off and splash around a bit!

 Here is a beautiful beach if we can catch a time when it is not busy!
-I shot here one time in November. it was beautiful and we had the whole beach to ourselves!
+I shot here a few times in the fall and it was beautiful and we had the whole beach to ourselves!
 The wonderful thing about this beach is the sunset was located behind us, over the trees.
 It has a very irregular shaped beach which gives the eye something unique to hold onto.
 It IS quite a walk to the middle of the river where the “island” is, but we can also snag some awesome photos along the bridge as we walk to the island.
 One hack if you have your heart set on this beach is to schedule your session during the week when there aren’t as may people here.
 This location is best by itself due to the trail walk to get there.

 St Croix Boom Site (Stillwater)

 Other places to consider- North Loop, Lebanon Hills, Mears Park (St Paul), Peavy Plaza, Areson Acres Park (Edina)